zhpn1024/ribotish/README.rst

 Group transcript according to TIS reads density quantile.
 Default: 10.

 TIS background estimation uses ORF in-frame read counts to estimate negative binomial parameters.
 Since different transcripts have different expression levels, the background is different for highly expressed and lowly expressed transcripts.
-Ribo TIS Hunter groups expressed transcripts into N parts based on TIS reads density of the transcript.
+Ribo-TISH groups expressed transcripts into N parts based on TIS reads density of the transcript.
 Each transcript group have same total number of TIS reads.

 -e ESTPATH
 ``````````